foxglove/schemas/CONTRIBUTING.md

 We commit generated files to git for several reasons:

 - Ease of access for users of the protobuf/flatbuffer/etc schemas
-- Ease of importing packages (e.g. pointing cargo or npm at a specific git commit during development)
+- Ease of importing packages (e.g. pointing cargo or npm at a specific git commit)

 ```sh
 corepack enable  # ensure you have corepack enabled